WinVector/CVRTSEncoder/README.md

 [`CVRTSEncoder`](https://github.com/WinVector/CVRTSEncoder) is a
 categorical variable encoding for supervised learning.

+This package is still in a research and development mode.
+Functionality and interfaces may change.

 Re-encode a set of categorical variables jointly as a spectral projection of the trajectory of modeling residuals.
 This is intended as a succinct numeric linear representation of a set of categorical